Jawai River

-Jawai is a river originating in Udaipur district in Aravalli Ranges, a tributary of the Luni River.
+The Jawai River originates in the hills of Goriya village, situated in Bali tehsil of Pali district, near the border of Pali and Udaipur districts.

 Sukri river is its main tributary.
 The river flows in a north-west direction for about 96 km, before joining Khari River near Sayala in Jalore district, after which it is called Sukri river.
 Its catchment area is 2,976 km2 in Udaipur, Pali and Jalore districts.

-Western Rajasthan's largest dam, the Jawai Dam, is located near Sumerpur in Pali district on this river only.
-The twin cities Sumerpur and Sheoganj in Sirohi district are located on the banks of Jawai river.
+Western Rajasthan's largest dam, Jawai Dam, is located near Sumerpur in Pali district on this river.
+The twin cities of Sumerpur and Sheoganj in Sirohi district are located on the banks of Jawai river.